MrCoolPotato/vHook/README.md

 ### 3. Set Activity

 - **Command:** `/setactivity`
-- **Description:** Updates the bot's displayed activity to a specified type (e.g., Playing, Listening), developer-only.
+- **Description:** Updates the bot's displayed activity to a specified type (e.g., Playing, Listening).
+This command is restricted to developers.

 ### 4. Delete Messages

 - **Command:** `/deletemessages`
 - **Description:** Deletes a specified number of recent messages in the channel, up to 100.

+### 5. Relay Message

+- **Command:** `/relay`
+- **Description:** Sends a message to a specified channel.
+This command is restricted to the developer only, ensuring that only authorized users can relay messages through the bot.
+- **Parameters:**
+  - `text`: The message text to send.
+  - `channel`: The Discord channel to which the message will be sent.
+Only text and news channels are allowed.

+Ensure that the bot has appropriate permissions in the channel to send messages.